 Birth of a New Brain: Healing from Postpartum Bipolar Disorder chronicles author Dyane Harwood’s journey with postpartum onset bipolar disorder.
 The story’s rich, vivid descriptions draw the reader along on the intense roller coaster ride of the author’s illness experience.
 Many elements of her story will be hauntingly familiar to those whose lives have been touched in some way by bipolar disorder, including mood symptoms whose true nature only became apparent with hindsight and well-meaning attempts to get off medication that result in disaster.

 Mental illness was a part of Dyane’s life from the beginning, as her father had bipolar disorder.
 When she first began to struggle with her own mental health, she was diagnosed with depression.
-Glimmers of hypomania made occasional brief appearances, but as is so often the case with hypomania the symptoms were only recognizable as such upon later reflection.
+Glimmers of hypomania made occasional brief appearances; however, as is so often the case with hypomania, the symptoms were only recognizable as such upon later reflection.

 Depression is the most recognized postpartum mental health problem, while postpartum hypomania may not raise red flags.
 As Dyane began to recognize that her thoughts were problematic, she became concerned, as many mentally ill new mothers might, that disclosing the true nature of her thoughts would result in her being designated an unfit mother.

-It was after the birth of her second daughter that mania openly reared its head, resulting in a diagnosis of bipolar disorder with the specifier of “postpartum onset”.
+It was after the birth of her second daughter that mania openly reared its head.
+This resulted in a diagnosis of bipolar disorder with the specifier of “postpartum onset”.
 Dyane described the surreal experience of hypergraphia, an uncommon symptom involving excessive writing, including the juggling act of frantically writing while at the same time tandem breastfeeding her infant and toddler.